JoshCheek/surrogate/Readme.md

 * have some sort of reinitialization that can hook into setup/teardown steps of test suite
 * Support arity checking as part of substitutability
-* Support for blocks
 * Ability to disassociate the method name from the test (e.g. you shouldn't need to change a test just because you change a name)
-* declare normal methods as being part of the API (e.g. for inheritance)
+* ability to declare normal methods as being part of the API
+* ability to declare a define that uses the overridden method as the body, but can still act like an api method
 * assertions for order of invocations & methods
 * class generator? (supports a top-down style of development for when you write your mocks before you write your implementations)
-* extract surrogate/rspec into its own gem?
 * deal with hard dependency on rspec-mocks
-* support subset-substitutabilty not being able to touch real methods (e.g. #respond_to?)